Sammyhannah/SammysConnections/README.md

 > [Main Points] In this file, I establish my layout, and then continue into Javascript to create functions that make the gameplay work.

-My HTML file starts with establishing my layout, which consists of a header, instructions, word grid, mistake count, and game buttons, as well as hidden solutions that are made visible when the player correctly submits a guess.
+My HTML file starts with establishing the layout of the webpage, which consists of a header, instructions, word grid, mistake count, and game buttons, as well as hidden solutions that are made visible when the player correctly submits a guess.
 The header establishes the title of the game, and the instructions tell the player how to play.
 The word grid, mistake count, and game buttons are a part of the gameplay.

 Continuing into Javascript, I establish a variable for my data that holds arrays for each game and their respective solutions.
 These solutions include four groups of four related words, each group being a correct solution with its own category.
 The category for each group includes the title of the category (for example, "Articles of Clothing"), and the level of difficulty.